gayverjr/pyemap/docs/single_protein/algorithms/surface_exposed.rst

 which is the threshold proposed by Tan and coworkers [Tan2009]_.
 Residues 3.03 Å and shallower will be classified as exposed in the final graph;
 those deeper will be classified as buried.
+This threshold can be customized by passing the the :attr:`rd_thresh` keyword argument to :func:`~pyemap.process_data.process`.

-Please note that MSMS is not available on Mac OS Catalina, and therefore residue depth cannot be used on that platform.
+Please note that MSMS is not available on Mac OS > 10.15, as newer Mac OS do not support 32-bit applications.

 Relative Solvent Accessibility
 -------------------------------